prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

 If everything is ok the `Basket` aggregate accepts the product and records the `ProductAddedToBasket` event but now
-with additional information so we need to add new getter methods to the event.
+with additional information, so we need to add new getter methods to the event.

 *File: ./Baset/src/Model/Event/ProductAddedToBasket.php*
 ```php